feross/buffer/README.md

 ### don't rely on `slice()` to modify the memory of the parent buffer

 If the browser is using the Typed Array implementation then modifying a buffer created by `slice()` will modify the original memory, [just like in Node](http://nodejs.org/api/buffer.html#buffer_buf_slice_start_end).
 But for the Object implementation (used in unsupported browsers), this is not possible.
 Therefore, do not rely on this behavior until browser support gets better.
 (Note: currently even Firefox isn't using the Typed Array implementation because of [this bug](https://bugzilla.mozilla.org/show_bug.cgi?id=952403).)

+## how does it work?

+The `Buffer` constructor returns instances of `Uint8Array` that are augmented with function properties for all the Buffer API functions.
+We use `Uint8Array` so that square bracket notation works as expected -- it returns a single octet.

+By augmenting the instances, we can avoid modifying the `Uint8Array` prototype.

 ## performance